 Texas Master Naturalist™ is a volunteer service organization.
 You can become a Texas Master Naturalist with the Hill Country Chapter offers a training course beginning in August and concluding in November.
-Classes are held in Kerrville on Wednesdays starting at 8:30A lasting until approximately 1:30P.
-Three to four required field trips are scheduled usually on Saturdays.
+Classes are held in Kerrville on Wednesdays from 8:30A to 1:30P plus four field trips usually occurring on Saturdays.

 Are you are Texas Master Naturalist moving to the Hill Country?
 Would you like to transfer your membership to the Hill Country Chapter?
 Transfer my membership.

 A Master Naturalist is a trained volunteer who continually learns about the natural world and shares that knowledge with others.

 Complete our training course on the Texas Hill Country’s natural resources and our impact on nature.
 Our course follows the statewide curriculum with instruction specific to the Texas Hill Country.
 Training is held annually in fall; classes average 40 trainees.
 The course includes presentations by scientists, naturalists, and other experts from local, state, and federal agencies, organizations, and universities.

 In return for this training, provide and report forty hours of Volunteer Service and eight hours of Advanced Training by December 31 of the year following completion of the course.
 Approved volunteer service opportunities exist throughout our ten-county service area.
 Our members participate in more than 80 interesting and beneficial projects.
 Advanced training (AT) enables Master Naturalists to gain additional knowledge or particular skills.
 AT activities may include hands-on instruction, field trips, and presentations on such topics as water issues, feral pigs, and land stewardship.

 Complete our course, volunteer forty hours, and attend eight hours of AT to become a certified Texas Master Naturalist and receive the first year dragonfly pin.

 It is your responsibility to maintain your certification by staying active in the chapter.
 Attend meetings, provide volunteer service, participate in advanced training, and keep and submit accurate records of volunteer service hours and advanced training hours.